IntelligentDDS/SwissLog/README.md

 # SwissLog
-This repository is the basic implementation of our publication in ISSRE'20  conference paper [SwissLog: Robust and Unified Deep Learning Based Log Anomaly Detection for Diverse Faults](https://ieeexplore.ieee.org/abstract/document/9251078/).
+This repository is the basic implementation of our publication in ISSRE'20  conference paper [SwissLog: Robust and Unified Deep Learning Based Log Anomaly Detection for Diverse Faults](https://ieeexplore.ieee.org/abstract/document/9251078/) and its extend version on TDSC [SwissLog: Robust Anomaly Detection and Localization for Interleaved Unstructured Logs](https://ieeexplore.ieee.org/abstract/document/9744513).
 SwissLog contains two parts: log parsing and anomaly detection.
 We first open source the log parsing part here.

 ## Description